Orla Kiely: Design work

 Kiely has been described by The Guardian as "the Queen of Prints."
-Her designs have been used for a variety of objects, including kitchenware, stationery, furniture, wallpaper, and a range of Citroën DS3 cars.
+Her designs have been used for a variety of objects, including kitchenware, stationery, furniture, wallpaper, a range of Citroën DS3 cars, and Pure Evoke Mio radios.

 She has also designed a refillable water bottle called the "Wottle", which is a collaboration with the water filter company Brita.
 The bottle features her green-stem design and is made from high-density polyethylene, a recyclable plastic material, and produced by a company in Suffolk.

 Her business operates out of a studio in Pimlico, London.

 She has completed two publications entitled Home and Pattern, both published by Conran Octopus.
 She released a third publication, A Life in Pattern, in early 2018 to coincide with her exhibition at the Fashion and Textile Museum in May.

 Personal life

 Keily is married to Dermott Rowan; they have two sons.

 In popular culture

 In July 2010 Kiely was one of six contemporary, internationally renowned Irish fashion designers featured on a set of Irish postage stamps issued by An Post.
 The other designers featured were Paul Costelloe, Louise Kennedy, John Rocha, Philip Treacy and Lainey Keogh.
 Kiely's stamp was an 82c stamp bearing her name in large orange letters at the top along with an image of a handbag with her leaf design against a white background.

 Her fashion line has been worn by Catherine, Duchess of Cambridge, and celebrities including Kirsten Dunst and Alexa Chung.